isomerpages/moe-queenstownsec/_departments/Student Development/Character & Citizenship Development (CCE).md

 True to our philosophy, where the unique worth of every individual is cherished, and the symbiotic relation between him/her and society is recognised, we place much emphasis on the involvement of every Queenstownian in their own development and influence on others:

-•	Students are strongly encouraged to contribute their voices in classroom discussions as well as other areas
+•	Students are strongly encouraged to contribute their voices in classroom discussions as well as other areas where they are able to apply what they learnt during CCE.
+•	Positive relationships between them and their peers and staff are also nurtured and sustained, which goes a long way in helping our Queenstownians internalise the multiple facets of their Character and Citizenship Education.

+<u>Student-centric Programmes </u><br>
+•	Equipping students with the necessary head knowledge regarding values, skills and competencies to become a better version of themselves <br>
+•	Providing students with safe and authentic learning experiences to make sense of the world around them and apply their knowledge <br>
+•	Giving students the opportunities to internalize their learning

+The programmes are conducted in partnership with the other stakeholders in and outside of school, to enable  Queenstownians to enjoy a positive and meaningful relationship with others in the community.

+##### **Key Learning Experiences**

+**WHOLE SCHOOL**<br>
+•	Discussion of Contemporary Issues<br>
+•	Classroom CCE Lessons<br>
+•	Commemorative Events: Total Defence Day; International Friendship Day; Racial Harmony Day; National Day<br>
+•	Learning Journeys<br>
+•	Peer Support Skills<br>
+•	Student Leadership Development

+**TARGETED SUPPORT** <br>
+•	Student Leadership Development (Tier 2 &amp; 3) Programmes